yochaigal/newschoolrevolution/_posts/2020-01-18-what-is-the-nsr-part-1.md

 ---
 layout: post
-title: "What is the New School Revolution?"
+title: "What is the New School Revolution?
+Part 1."
 date: 2020-01-18
 categories: ['posts', 'rpg']
 tags: ['osr', 'nsr', 'rpg']
 published: true
 ---

-On December 21nd, [Shane Ivey](https://mobile.twitter.com/Pandatheist) published a short entry on his blog [**Bone Box Chant**](https://boneboxchant.wordpress.com) called ["New School Revolution"](https://boneboxchant.wordpress.com/2019/12/21/nsr/).
+On December 21nd, [Shane Ivey](https://mobile.twitter.com/Pandatheist) published a short entry on his blog [Bone Box Chant](https://boneboxchant.wordpress.com) called ["New School Revolution"](https://boneboxchant.wordpress.com/2019/12/21/nsr/).
 What I found so inspiring about this post was how accurately he'd been able to describe the exact play style I preferred, without the classic snobbishness you might expect from such a thought-provoking piece.
+In this series of posts, I hope to expand a bit upon Shane's definitions of this unique style of play.
 I've reproduced the original description here:

 ---
 <p></p>